hbcartojano/task-flask-in-kubernetes/PROCESS.md

+# Run Application on Docker

-# Steps
+## Steps
-1. Run the Python application locally.
+1. Run the Python application locally outside of Docker.
 Check the endpoints if accessible and showing correct response
-- Findings: No issue with Python application when running locally.
+- Findings: No issue with Python application when running locally outside of Docker.
 2. Inspect Dockerfile, build image and run container.
 Check endpoints if accessible and showing correct response
 - Findings:
     - Incorrect port exposed